dokelung/minickt/README.md

 ### Environments

+#### Python

 You have to install `Python2` (python2.7.6 is the version in development).<br />
 And you do not need to install minickt, it's just a script.

 If you want to use the complete functions of minickt, you should install python packages: `matplotlib` and `networkx`.

+#### SAT solver

+Some commands of minickt is based on external SAT solver, and lingeling is default.<br />
+You can get it from [lingeling](http://fmv.jku.at/lingeling/) and compiled to fit your os version.

+Other SAT solver is also avalible, just put the excution file to directory `bin`.

 ---